- Adobe Acrobat Reader is the native software for reading and annotating PDF documents.

 - E-signing and form-filling tools are some of the best features of this app.

-Although Windows 8 and Windows 10 provides a PDF reader, many users still want the usefulness of Adobe Reader.
-The PDF reader that made history is now available for Windows 8, Windows 10 users.
-The app is free to download from the Windows 8, Windows 10 Store, along with other Adobe products.
+Although Windows 10 provides a PDF reader, many users still want the usefulness of Adobe Reader.
+The PDF reader that made history is now available for Windows 10 users.
+The app is free to download from the Windows 10 Store and other Adobe products.

-Adobe Reader for Windows 8, Windows 10
+Adobe Reader for Windows 10